mariebmo-edu/pg6102-enterprise2-eksamen/README.md

 I hope it's not too much of a hassle looking through the code to get an overview of how it works - I promise it 100% works 98% of the time!

 I've attached the postman-collection, so you can give it a go with the best kind of testing - manual labor.
+It's the POSTMAN_COLLECTION_PG6102-exam-candidate1012.json document

 Merry Christmas!

+## Known quirks
+- rabbitmq is currently running on localhost.
+If you want it to run on docker instead, change order-service and shipment-service's yml from localhost to rabbit-mq
+- tests don't work. the libraries just didn't want them to, I'm sorry
+- a lot of the code is written for demoing different skills, and are most likely not best practise in any way, shape, or form.
+-

 ## Criteria